-where H is the infragravity wave height near the shoreline.
-It can be seen that β_H is similar to the previously defined β in (2), except for the replacement of h with H. van Dongeren et al. (2007) find that at very low values of β_H , the reflection coefficient of the infragravity waves is close to 0, indicating near complete energy dissipation.
-As: and at high values of β_H increases, the reflection coefficients also increase until they approach coefficient is close to 1, indicating near absence of energy dissipation.
-The low value of ω observed during the large runup events in this study thus acts to reduce energy dissipation of the bound infragravity wave, leading to larger runup events.
-To illustrate this effect, Here, we use the maximum infragravity wave heights from the previous comparison are used in (5), and the resulting height (i.e. at the point at which carrier waves begin to break) for H. We find that β_H is related to reflection coefficients from the experiments of van Dongeren et al. (2007, Figure 3).
-This yields reflection coefficients of 0.50 and 0.40 for earrier wave of 25 s and 10 is 0.49 and 0.89 for carrier waves of 10 s and 25 s, respectively.
-This comes from the fact that H is similar for both carrier wave periods, while ω is much smaller for 25 s carrier waves.
+where H is the infragravity wave height near the shoreline. $\beta_H$ is similar to $\beta$ in (2), except for the replacement of h with H. van Dongeren et al. (2007) find that at low values of $\beta_H$ , the reflection coefficient of the infragravity waves (R) is close to 0, indicating near complete energy dissipation; and at high values of $\beta_H$ , the reflection coefficient R is close to 1, indicating near absence of energy dissipation.
+Here, we use the Since in our mathematical model, infragravity wave height is only computed up to the point of breaking, we use an iterative approach to find H, and the resulting $\beta_H$ and R. First, H is taken as the maximum infragravity wave height(, $(H{max})$ , i.e. at the point at which carrier waves begin to break) for of breaking).
+Then, $\beta_H$ is computed using (5), and the reflection coefficient is obtained from van Dongeren et al. (2007) based on this $\beta_H$ .
+The new H is then computed as $H = RH{max}$ .
+This process is repeated until H converges.
+We find that $\beta_H$ is 0.49 and 0.89 the values of H are 0.38 m and 0.71 m for carrier waves of 10 s and 25 s, respectively.
+This comes from the fact that H is similar for both earrier wave periods, while $\omega$ is much smaller for They correspond with R of 0.49 and 0.89, respectively.
+These results imply that close to shore, the infragravity wave height associated with carrier waves of 25 s carrier waves.

-In summary, Although the nearshore infragravity wave amplitudes near the shore are considerably larger for carrier waves of are similar for both carrier wave periods, the much larger reflection coefficient for those associated with 25 s carrier waves suggests that the onshore infragravity wave amplitudes are much larger for 25 s than those for carrier waves of carrier waves than they are for 10 s.
-In addition, infragravity waves carrier waves.
-Taking the amplitude of the reflected infragravity wave as an indication of the available energy for runup, and taking energy as $\propto a^2$, we then find that the available energy for runup associated with 25 s carrier waves also experience less energy dissipation than is 3.5 times those associated with 10 s carrier waves.
-Both of these effects imply enhancements in wave runup.
+Although the nearshore infragravity wave amplitudes are similar for both carrier wave periods, the much larger reflection coefficient for those associated with 25 s carrier waves suggests that the onshore infragravity wave amplitudes are much larger for 25 s carrier waves than they are for 10 s carrier waves.
+Taking the amplitude of the reflected infragravity wave as an indication of the available energy for runup, and taking energy as $\propto a^2$ , we then find that the available energy for runup associated with 25 s carrier waves is 1.9 times, and the wave energy (taken as $\propto H^2$ ) is 3.5 times those associated with times, the values associated with the carrier waves at 10 searrier waves.
 The low energy dissipation shown here for 25 s carrier waves is also qualitatively consistent with the video recordings on January 16.
 In these video recordings, the extreme runup events were not exceptionally great in height, but do not seem to reduce much in height or speed as they travel far past shore.

-The plausibility of maintaining a high infragravity wave growth rate and reasonably low energy dissipation is also supported by observations at the DART sensors (Figure 10).
+The plausibility of maintaining a high infragravity wave growth rate and low energy dissipation is also supported by observations at the DART sensors (Figure 10).
 It is seen that the large fluctuations of water column height occur hours after the first occurrence of large water level fluctuations at the shore.
-This suggests that the incoming infragravity waves, before growth and energy dissipation occurs in the nearshore, shoaling are not large enough to cause a significant response at the sensors; whereas the outgoing infragravity waves are able to produce a significant response due to having achieved a reasonable growth and reasonably low energy considerable shoaling and low dissipation before being reflected away from shore.
+This suggests that the incoming infragravity waves, before shoaling are not large enough to cause a significant response at the sensors, whereas the outgoing infragravity waves are able to produce a significant response due to having achieved considerable shoaling and low dissipation before being reflected away from shore.
 And as stated earlier, this is also consistent with the finding that the most energetic infragravity waves in the deep ocean originate from the nearshore (Smit et al., 2018).